scmata/first-hugo-site/content/posts/innovation-timeline.md

 First of all, it is useful to zoom out.
 There was a lot of innovation before 1815 with the industrial revolution or even before 1600 with the scientific revolution.
 (Add some info on the east here)

 While it does appear there was a step change around 1815 because of cultural evolution and the printing press, innovation has been core to human advancement.
+However, not all technology will directly lead to human benefit e.g. the printing press.
 Making tools is essential to humanity - the ostrich analogy from founders podcast.

 Explaining the massive growth is not easy, but appears to be tied to cultural evolution and printing press.
 Also The scientific revolution in the 1600s led a transition from natural philosophy and knowledge from authority to empiritical observation, experimentaiton and mathemtical description including the scientific method.
 Furthermore, the spread of the printing press allowed knowledge to spread unlike ever before.